Department of Ophthalmology

-Head of Department of Ophthalmology
+Chair, Department of Ophthalmology and Optometry

 Ursula Schmidt-Erfurth is Chair of the Department of Ophthalmology at the Medical University of Vienna, Austria, one of the largest academic institutions in ophthalmology in Europe.
 Professor Schmidt-Erfurth’s clinical activities include surgical and medical retina.
 She is the founder of the Vienna Reading Center.
 In her scientific research, she focuses on developing novel diagnostic techniques, in retinal imaging and new treatment strategies such as intravitreal pharmacotherapy.
 She serves furthermore as Adjunct Professor at the Feinberg School of Medicine, Northwestern University Chicago and is President of the European Health Forum.